apache/sling-old-svn-mirror/launchpad/testing/README.txt

 To run individual tests, see the README.txt in that module.

-Use mvn slingstart:run -Dlaunchpad.keep.running=true to start this test instance.
+Use mvn slingstart:start -Dlaunchpad.keep.running=true to start this test instance.
 It allows you to run and debug individual tests against it.
 The standard MAVEN_OPTS environment variable can be used to activate debugging of the Sling instance that's being tested.